Kazakhstan shows generous side amid Russian stampede, but tensions are rising

-Kazakhstan’s President Kassym-Jomart Tokayev on September 27 conceded that the country was struggling to accommodate nearly 100,000 Russians who have fled their homeland to escape Vladimir Putin’s Ukraine war military mobilisation—but he pledged to take care of them.
+Kazakhstan’s President Kassym-Jomart Tokayev on September 27 conceded that the country was struggling to accommodate nearly 100,000 Russians who have fled their homeland to escape Russian President Vladimir Putin’s Ukraine war military mobilisation – but he pledged to take care of them.

 "A lot of people from Russia have come here over the last few days," he said in a speech.
 "Most of them were forced to leave by the desperate situation."